aaron777collins/MinecraftDatapackLanguage/README.md

 - The `else` block is optional
 - Conditional blocks are compiled to separate functions and called with `execute` commands
 - **Proper logic**: `else if` blocks only execute if previous conditions were false
+- **Expressions in conditions**: Support for arithmetic operations in conditions

 #### While Loops